Rakejs/ccdocs/README.md

-# Custom Commands
+# Documentation - Migrated

-Docs has been migrated to https://doc.ccommandbot.com
+The Custom Command documentation has been migrated to [https://doc.ccommandbot.com](https://doc.ccommandbot.com).